rdaneelu/checkgit/README.md

-# Script that list and checks status of all your different git repositories
+# Script that checks status of all your different git repositories and list them.

 ### How it Works: